xmos/lib_xua/examples/AN00246_xua_example/doc/rst/AN00246_xua_example.rst

 Allocating hardware resources
 .............................

-A basic implementation of a USB Audio device (i.e. simple stereo input and output via I2S) using ``lib_xua`` requires the follow pins:
+A basic implementation of a USB Audio device (i.e. simple stereo output via I2S) using ``lib_xua`` requires the follow pins:

     - I2S Bit Clock (from xCORE to DAC)
     - I2S L/R clock (from xCORE to DAC)
     - I2S Data line (from xCORE to DAC)
-    - I2S Data line (from ADC to xCORE)
     - Audio Master clock (from clock source to xCORE)

 .. note::